 Please get in touch if you would like to be involved in developing art and research residencies, planting sites and audiences, as well as hosting artists and exhibiting, or otherwise disseminating, the resulting work.

 The Common Line is being developed collaboratively by Blind Ditch, Controlled Frenzy and Geography at University of Exeter from an idea by Volkhardt Mueller.
-We are working with the partnership support of Rural Recreation and University of Cumbria.
+We are working with the partnership support of Rural Recreation and for this R&D with University of Cumbria.
 Other team members are currently: Professor John Wylie, Dr Stephen Palmer, Paula Crutchlow, Dr John Levack Drever, Cat Radford, Chris Hunt and Dr Alex Murdin.